OpenEvalProject/evals/manuscripts/elife-105411/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/052gg0110 Department of Biology, University of Oxford Oxford United Kingdom
+1. Department of Biology, University of Oxford Oxford United Kingdom ([ROR:052gg0110](https://ror.org/052gg0110))
-2. https://ror.org/026stee22 Development and Evolution of Cognition Group, Max Planck Institute of Animal Behavior Konstanz Germany
+2. Development and Evolution of Cognition Group, Max Planck Institute of Animal Behavior Konstanz Germany ([ROR:026stee22](https://ror.org/026stee22))
-3. https://ror.org/026zzn846 School of Biological and Behavioural Sciences, Queen Mary University of London London United Kingdom
+3. School of Biological and Behavioural Sciences, Queen Mary University of London London United Kingdom ([ROR:026zzn846](https://ror.org/026zzn846))
-4. https://ror.org/0364c8r59 Department of Pedagogy, Chubu Gakuin University Gifu Japan
+4. Department of Pedagogy, Chubu Gakuin University Gifu Japan ([ROR:0364c8r59](https://ror.org/0364c8r59))
-5. https://ror.org/00z3td547 College of Life Science, Northwest University Xi’an China
+5. College of Life Science, Northwest University Xi’an China ([ROR:00z3td547](https://ror.org/00z3td547))
-6. https://ror.org/00byf8747 Department of Science, Gorongosa National Park Sofala Mozambique
+6. Department of Science, Gorongosa National Park Sofala Mozambique ([ROR:00byf8747](https://ror.org/00byf8747))
-7. https://ror.org/014g34x36 Interdisciplinary Center for Archaeology and Evolution of Human Behaviour (ICArEHB), Universidade do Algarve Faro Portugal
+7. Interdisciplinary Center for Archaeology and Evolution of Human Behaviour (ICArEHB), Universidade do Algarve Faro Portugal ([ROR:014g34x36](https://ror.org/014g34x36))
-8. https://ror.org/0476hs695 CIBIO, Centro de Investigação em Biodiversidade e Recursos Genéticos Vairão Portugal
+8. CIBIO, Centro de Investigação em Biodiversidade e Recursos Genéticos Vairão Portugal ([ROR:0476hs695](https://ror.org/0476hs695))
-9. https://ror.org/02wn5qz54 Wild Minds Lab, School of Psychology and Neuroscience, University of St Andrews St Andrews United Kingdom
+9. Wild Minds Lab, School of Psychology and Neuroscience, University of St Andrews St Andrews United Kingdom ([ROR:02wn5qz54](https://ror.org/02wn5qz54))
-10. https://ror.org/052gg0110 School of Anthropology and Museum Ethnography, University of Oxford Oxford United Kingdom
+10. School of Anthropology and Museum Ethnography, University of Oxford Oxford United Kingdom ([ROR:052gg0110](https://ror.org/052gg0110))
-11. https://ror.org/01swzsf04 Faculty of Psychology and Educational Sciences, and Swiss Center for Affective Sciences, University of Geneva Geneva Switzerland
+11. Faculty of Psychology and Educational Sciences, and Swiss Center for Affective Sciences, University of Geneva Geneva Switzerland ([ROR:01swzsf04](https://ror.org/01swzsf04))
-12. https://ror.org/022kthw22 Department of Brain and Cognitive Sciences, University of Rochester Rochester United States
+12. Department of Brain and Cognitive Sciences, University of Rochester Rochester United States ([ROR:022kthw22](https://ror.org/022kthw22))

 † Corresponding author

 ## Abstract

 We know vanishingly little about how long-lived apes experience senescence in the wild, particularly with respect to their foraging behaviors.
 Chimpanzees use tools during foraging, and given the cognitive and physical challenges presented by tool use, tool-use behaviors are potentially at a heightened risk of senescence, though this has never been investigated in wild individuals.
-Accordingly, we sampled data from a longitudinal video archive that contained footage of wild chimpanzees using stone hammers and anvils to crack hard-shelled nuts ( nut cracking ) at an ‘outdoor laboratory’ over a 17-year period (with focal chimpanzees aging from approximately 39–44 to 56–61 years across this period).
+Accordingly, we sampled data from a longitudinal video archive that contained footage of wild chimpanzees using stone hammers and anvils to crack hard-shelled nuts (nut cracking) at an ‘outdoor laboratory’ over a 17-year period (with focal chimpanzees aging from approximately 39–44 to 56–61 years across this period).
 Over time, elderly chimpanzees began attending experimental nut-cracking sites less frequently than younger individuals.
 Several elderly chimpanzees exhibited reductions in efficiency across multiple stages of nut cracking, including taking longer to both select stone tools prior to use and use tools to crack open nuts and consume the associated pieces of kernel.
 Two chimpanzees began using less streamlined behavioral sequences to crack nuts, including a greater number of actions (such as more numerous hammer strikes).
 Notably, we report interindividual variability in the extent to which elderly chimpanzees’ tool-use behaviors changed during our sample period – ranging from small to profound reductions in engagement and efficiency – as well as differences in the specific aspects of nut cracking that changed for each individual.
 We discuss the possible causes of these changes – and recommendations for future research – with reference to literature surrounding the senescence of captive and wild primates.

 ## Introduction